DoctorAxiom/flame-of-limited-life/README.md

 # Initial Set up

 1. Find a seed you like where it has a good play area WITHIN 5000 blocks of spawn (some datapack features are buggy farther away from spawn).
 2. Set desired world border size and location using the worldborder command.
+Highly recommend not exceeding 1250 meters for the width of the world border.
 3. Set desired world spawn location.
 4. Create any pre-built structures you would like to have using the ```/place ``` command or manually building them
 5. Highly recommend ```/gamerule keep_inventory true``` on for this game.
 If you are playing a shorter game (<12hours) consider increasing the random tick speed with ```/gamerule randomTickSpeed 6 ``` (the default is 3)